N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Effaceable functors

 It turns out that the approach via Quillen exact structures is equivalent to the one via Grothendieck topologies as recently explained by Kaledin and Lowen in their paper \cite[2.2, 2.5]{Lowen2}.
-The deflations (respectively the inflations) of a Quillen exact structure provide a Grothendick pre-topology in $\cE$ (respectively in $\cE^\circ$).
+The deflations (resp. the inflations) of a Quillen exact structure provide a Grothendieck pre-topology in $\cE$ (resp. in $\cE^\circ$).
 In this equivalence the notion of pre-sheaf with stalk $0$ at any point would give rise to the notion of weak effaceable functor which is equivalent to the notion of effaceable functor in the finitely presented case (see Proposition~\ref{P4.1}).